 Ben Nighthorse Campbell

 Medal of Honor

-The Medal of Honor is the highest award for valor in action against an enemy force which can bestowed on an individual serving in the armed services of the United States.
+The Medal of Honor is the highest award for valor in action against an enemy force which can be bestowed on an individual serving in the armed forces of the United States.
 This award is generally presented to its recipient by the President of the United States on behalf of Congress.

 Ira Hayes – Iwo Jima Flag Raiser

 On Feb.
 23, 1945 to signal the end of Japanese control, Ira Hayes and five other’s raised the U. S. flag atop Mount Suribuchi on the island of Iwo Jima.
 Three of the six men were killed while raising the flag.
 This heroic act was photographed by Joe Rosenthal, and it transformed Ira Hayes’ life forever.
 Hayes was a full blood Pima Indian and is buried in Arlington Cemetery.